damianhakert/damianhakert.github.io/source/strategy/index.html.md

 1. Make something people want: merging community contributions is the priority and at least one person will work on that fulltime.

-2. Ship the features in our direction [https://about.gitlab.com/direction/](https://about.gitlab.com/direction/)
+1. Ship the features in our direction [https://about.gitlab.com/direction/](https://about.gitlab.com/direction/)

+1. Ship with the full [scope](https://about.gitlab.com/direction/#scope) before the year ends.

-3. Improve code quality, look and feel, usability, and [performance](https://gitlab.com/gitlab-com/operations/issues/182).
+1. Improve code quality, look and feel, usability, and [performance](https://gitlab.com/gitlab-com/operations/issues/182).

-4. Implement effective development processes and leadership.
+1. Implement effective development processes and leadership.

 ## Revenue 2016